opentracker-es/opentracker-admin/docs/README.Docker.md

-# OpenTracker Admin - Docker Production Setup
+# OpenJornada Admin - Docker Production Setup

-This document explains how to build and run the OpenTracker Admin panel in production using Docker.
+This document explains how to build and run the OpenJornada Admin panel in production using Docker.

 ## Prerequisites